pletzer/pyterp_tests/docs/report.md

 ### Conservative regridding accuracy

 To evaluate the accuracy of conservative regridding, we chose a polar source grid with a sine wave imprinted on it.
 The Cartesian destination grid was chosen to be entirely contained within the source grid as shown below.
-The second picture shows the difference between the regridded ESMF and sigrid fields, which is of order 1.e-10 or smaller.
+The picture to the right shows the difference between the regridded ESMF and sigrid fields, which is of order 1.e-10 or smaller.

 Source grid (black) and destination field/grid | Difference between ESMF and sigrid regridding